ioan-thomas/countries-rest-api/README-template.md

 It is important in future that I evaluate the technologies I am using in my projects as there many drawbacks to some libraries and frameworks, as I found with MaterialUI.
 For example, was I to start this project again from scratch, I would have opted to use a framework like [Tailwind CSS](https://tailwindcss.com/) or [Styled Components](https://styled-components.com/) instead of MaterialUI.

-I would like to delve deeper into improving website performance as this will not only aid in future projects but also for when I am working in a professional setting, allowing me to
+I would like to delve deeper into improving website performance as this will not only aid in future projects but also for when I am working in a professional setting, allowing me to contribute more to my future development teams.
 #### Returning to this Project

 When I have continued my development, I would like to return to this project to implement the following: